Givetel/api-docs/docs/zapier_token.md

 ## 1. Create a Trigger - Sub-Zap by Zapier

-- Simply select the Sub-Zap by Zapier app for this step and click continue through until you can run a test and get a test record.
+- Select the Sub-Zap by Zapier app
+- Click continue through until you can run a test and get a test record.
 This record will be blank and we won't do anything with it.

 ## 2. Get Token & Expiry If Exists